 Many leaders are hungry for time.
 Last year, the Center for Creative Leadership conducted a survey that found 88% percent of leaders report work as a primary source of stress in their lives and that having a leadership role increases the level of stress.
 One of the top reasons for leadership stress?
-Lack of resources and time.
+Lack of resources and time at work.

 Give your time the respect it deserves.

 Respecting time means making every second count.
 This requires a deep appreciation of how precious your time really is.
-Taking mindful action to make the best out of every moment is what renews and restores our abilities to be a successful leader.
+Taking mindful action to make the best out of every moment is what renews and restores our abilities to be an effective leader.
 Here are some simple suggestions that require only your commitment and awareness.

 Time to just be.

 Are you one of those leaders who feel like they’re out of time before 9 AM?
 Do you work long hours driving yourself and others for results?
 At the end of a long, tiring, and sometimes frustrating day, do you try to then squeeze in quality time with family and friends but not really enjoy it?

 Stop doing and spend some time being.
 No matter how busy you are, there is always time, even if it’s just 10 minutes, to make time for yourself.
 Find it, today.